International Coffee Day

 In the modern era, coffee's popularity has surged, becoming one of the most traded commodities globally.
 Coffee chains and instant coffee have greatly contributed to its widespread accessibility and enjoyment, making it an integral part of cultures, economies, and social connections worldwide.
 Its enduring allure continues to unite people through their shared love for this invigorating beverage.

 The first International Coffee Day was on October 1, 2015.
-Coffee lovers, roasters, and cafes use this day to promote fair practices and recognize the hard work of the farmers who produce and process coffee from across the world.
+Coffee lovers, roasters, and cafés use this day to promote fair practices and recognize the hard work of the farmers who produce and process coffee from across the world.

 Types of Coffee

 Coffee, as we know it, is the result of processing and roasting the seeds, also known as raw or green coffee, from a coffee cherry.
-Each coffee plant can live up to 100 years and produces on average 10 pounds of coffee cherries per year.
+Each coffee plant can live up to 100 years and produces on average 10 pounds (4.54 kg) of coffee cherries per year.

 There are two main types of coffee plants: